lhbikos/ReC_Psychometrics/docs/03-QualTRIXter.md

 As a teaching activity for the ReCentering Psych Stats OER, the topic of the survey was selected to be consistent with the overall theme of OER.
 Specifically, the purpose of this study is to understand the campus climate for students whose identities make them vulnerable to bias and discrimination.
 These include  students who are Black, non-Black students of color, LGBTQ+ students, international students, and students with disabilities.

 After consulting with a diverse group of stakeholders and subject matter experts (and revising the response options numerous times) I have attempted to center anti-Black racism in the U.S. [@mosley_critical_2021; @mosley_radical_2020; @singh_building_2020].
 In fact, the display logic does not present the race items when the course is offered outside the U.S. There are only five options for race: *biracial/multiracial*, *Black*, *non-Black person(s) of color*, *White*, and *I did not notice* (intended to capture a color-blind response).
 One unintended negative consequence of this design is that the response options could contribute to *colorism* [@adames_fallacy_2021; @capielo_rosario_acculturation_2019].
 Another possibility is that the limited options may erase, or make invisible, other identities.
 At the time that I wrote up the first description of this survey, the murder of six Asian American women in Atlanta had just occurred.
-The Center for the Study of Hate and Extremeism has documented that while overall hate drimes dropped by 7% in 2020, anti-Asian hate crimes reported to the police in America's largest cities increased by 149% [@noauthor_fact_nodate].
-These incidents have occurred not only in cities, but in our neighborhoods and on our campusus [@kim_guest_2021; @kim_yes_2021; @noauthor_stop_nodate].
+The Center for the Study of Hate and Extremism has documented that while overall hate crimes dropped by 7% in 2020, anti-Asian hate crimes reported to the police in America's largest cities increased by 149% [@noauthor_fact_nodate].
+These incidents have occurred not only in cities, but in our neighborhoods and on our campuses [@kim_guest_2021; @kim_yes_2021; @noauthor_stop_nodate].
 While this survey is intended to assess campus climate as a function of race, it unfortunately does not distinguish between many identities that experience marginalization.

 Although the dataset should provide the opportunity to test a number of statistical models, one working hypothesis that framed the study is that the there will be a greater sense of belonging and less bias and discrimination when there is similar representation (of identities that are often marginalized) in the instructional faculty and student body.
 Termed,  "structural diversity" [@lewis_black_2019] this is likely an oversimplification.
 In fact, an increase in diverse representation without attention to interacting factors can increase hostility on campus [@hurtado_linking_2007].
 Thus, the task of rating of a single course relates to the larger campus along the dimensions of belonging and bias/discrimination.
 For example, if a single class has higher ratings on issues of inclusivity, diversity, and respect, we would expect that sentiment to be echoed in the broader institution.

 The survey design has notable limitations  You will likely notice that we ask about demographic characteristics of the instructional staff and classmates in the course rated, but we do not ask about the demographic characteristics of the respondent.
 In making this decision, we likely lose important information.
 For example, Iacovino and James [-@iacovino_retaining_2016] have noted that White students perceive campus more favorably than Black student counterparts.

 The decision to not collect demographic details about the respondent was about protecting their (your) identity.
 As you will see, you have the opportunity to download and analyze the data.
-If a faculty member asked an entire class to take the survey, the datestamp and a handful of demographic identifiers could very likely identify a student.
+If a faculty member asked an entire class to take the survey, the date stamp and a handful of demographic identifiers could very likely identify a student.
 In certain circumstances, this might be risky in that private information (i.e., gender nonconformity, disclosure of a disability) along with course evaluation data and a date stamp could identify the respondent.

 Further, the items that ask respondents to *guess* the identities of the instructional staff and classmates are limited, and contrary to best practices in survey construction that recommend providing the option of a "write-in" a response.